15th March 2022 Handheld Defiants 7

 Our books are available in bookshops worldwide: please ask your bookshop to order our books through Ingram Publishing Services.

-You can pre-order the paperback edition now direct from us (it comes with an exclusive bookmark) by adding it to your cart below.

-You can pay by PayPal or UK bank transfer.
+Order the paperback edition direct from us (it comes with an exclusive bookmark) by adding it to your cart below, and pay by PayPal or UK bank transfer.

 You can also pay in euros and US dollars.
-Please email us at email@example.com to be sent the details for our euro and dollar accounts, and we will organise your order that way.
+Please email us at email@example.com to be sent the details for our euro and dollar TransferWise accounts, and we will organise your order that way.